Vedza/NitroSniperGo/README.md

-  "giveaway_sniper": true // Enable or not giveaway joiner "nitro_giveaway_sniper": true, // Only join Nitro gieaways "giveaway_dm": "Hey, I won a giveaway !", // DM sent to giveaway host, leave empty to not send any dm "blacklist_servers": [
+  "giveaway_sniper": true // Enable or not giveaway joiner "nitro_giveaway_sniper": true, // Only join Nitro gieaways "giveaway_dm": "Hey, I won a giveaway !", // DM sent to giveaway host, leave empty to not send any dm "webhook": {
+    "url": "",
+    "good_only": true // Will trigger webhook only when you applied a Nitro code or won a giveaway },
+  "blacklist_servers": [
     "727880228696457325",
     "727888218646457612"